arhumyasin/Wizard-Z/README.md

 The **UI/UX** design of **Wizard-Z** is its true magic.
 Every section, element, and style has been thoughtfully placed to deliver:

 - ✨ Aesthetic color palettes
+- 🌟 Amazing Font Styles
 - 🧩 Smooth layout flow
 - 🎯 Intuitive content placement
 - 🖋️ Elegant typography